 Discovering Italian Genealogy

-If you have ever wondered about your Italian ancestry, but don't know where to begin your research, it's a simple process to discover more about your family's history.
+If you have ever wondered about your Italian genealogy and ancestry, but don’t know where to begin your research, it’s a simple process to discover more about your family’s history.
 Several tools are available both online and through the mail.
-As long as you have some basic information in regards to your Italian genealogy, you should be able to find a wealth of information.
+As long as you have some basic information in regards to your Italian ancestors, you should be able to find a wealth of information.

 Before You Begin